jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-01-25-dbt-pizza-shop-2/index.md

   - Docker
   - Python
   - dbt
-authors:
-  - JaehyeonKim
-images: []
 description: Orchestrate the PostgreSQL pizza shop dbt project with Apache Airflow, scheduling the SCD type 2 dimension and fact table builds as an ETL process.
 ---

+We set up an ETL process on a *dbt* project using Apache Airflow in this post.
 In this series of posts, we discuss data warehouse/lakehouse examples using [data build tool (dbt)](https://docs.getdbt.com/docs/introduction) including ETL orchestration with Apache Airflow.
 In Part 1, we developed a *dbt* project on PostgreSQL with fictional pizza shop data.
 Two dimension tables that keep product and user records are created as [Type 2 slowly changing dimension (SCD Type 2)](https://en.wikipedia.org/wiki/Slowly_changing_dimension) tables, and one transactional fact table is built to keep pizza orders.
-In this post, we discuss how to set up an ETL process on the project using Apache Airflow.

 * [Part 1 Modelling on PostgreSQL](/blog/2024-01-18-dbt-pizza-shop-1)
 * [Part 2 ETL on PostgreSQL via Airflow](#) (this post)